The Ultimate Guide to Credit Cards

 Credit card companies report your account history to each credit bureau (Equifax, TransUnion, and Experian).
 Each credit bureau uses its own credit scoring model to calculate your credit score based on your credit report data, but they all measure similar factors.

-In addition to paying your bill on time, it’s also important to keep credit card balances low to avoid credit card debt and maintain a good credit utilization rate.
-A good rule of thumb is to keep your total credit utilization (for all your cards) at or below 30%.
-This means if you have a $5,000 credit limit, your unpaid card balance should never exceed $1,500, which is 30% of that limit.
+Besides paying your bill on time, it’s crucial to keep your credit card balances low.
+This helps you avoid credit card debt and maintain a healthy credit utilization rate.
+A good rule of thumb is to keep your total credit utilization across all your cards at or below 30%.
+So, if you have a $5,000 credit limit, try to keep your unpaid balance under $1,500, which is 30% of your limit.

 Using your credit card strategically to improve your score will help you access better rates and terms for a personal loan, consolidation loan, car loan, or even a mortgage.
 Most credit card issuers provide free credit scores so you can track your credit progress over time.